Homeland Security Degree and Certificate Program Overviews

 - Research methods for public and government affairs

 Because there are so many areas of potential occupations in homeland security, there is no single overall employment outlook for the field.
-For example, positions as information security analysts were projected to grow faster than average from 2010-2020, while jobs as security managers were predicted to experience slower-than-average growth, according to the U.S. Bureau of Labor Statistics.
+For example, positions as information security analysts were projected to grow much faster than average from 2012-2022, while jobs as security managers were predicted to experience slower-than-average growth, according to the U.S. Bureau of Labor Statistics.
 Emergency management director positions should see average growth during this same time.